Gloucester 22

+The Gloucester 22 is a recreational keelboat built by Gloucester Yachts in the United States from 1983 until 1988, with 100 examples built.

 Design

+It is a development of the 1978 Lockley-Newport LN 23.
+It was developed into the Classic 22 (Windley) in 1990 and built by Classic Yachts of Chanute, Kansas, until 2000.
-The Gloucester 22 is a recreational keelboat, built predominantly of fiberglass, with wood trim.
-It has a fractional sloop rig, a raked stem, a plumb transom, a transom-hung rudder controlled by a tiller and a fixed stub keel, with a retractable centerboard.
-It displaces 2400 lb and carries 800 lb of ballast.

-The boat has a draft of 4.92 ft with the centerboard extended and 1.67 ft with it retracted, allowing operation in shallow water or ground transportation on a trailer.
+The fiberglass hull has a raked stem, a plumb transom, a transom-hung rudder controlled by a tiller and a fixed stub keel, with a retractable centerboard.
+The boat has a draft of 4.92 ft with the centerboard extended and 1.67 ft with it retracted.
+It has a hull speed of 5.8 kn.

-The boat is normally fitted with a small 3 to 6 hp outboard motor for docking and maneuvering.

 The design has sleeping accommodation for four people, with a double "V"-berth in the bow cabin and a two straight settee berths in the main cabin.
 The slide-out galley is located on the starboard side just aft of the companionway ladder.
 The galley is equipped with a two-burner stove.
 Cabin headroom is 52 in.

-The design has a PHRF racing average handicap of 186 and a hull speed of 5.8 kn.

-Operational history
+It has a fractional sloop rig.

+Reception

 In a 2010 review Steve Henkel wrote, "This vessel ... represents a genre of relatively lightweight and bare-bones designs that can be produced and sold relatively cheaply.
 Best features: She has the lowest minimum draft with board up compared with her comp[etitor]s, good for exploring shoal waters under power—though ... her stub keel keeps her from being in the easiest group for trailer launching and retrieving.
 Her high-aspect centerboard drops down to give her a draft of almost five feet, giving good performance to windward.
 She has six opening ports plus a small ventilation hatch forward, an advantage in sultry weather.
 Worst features: Construction is only so-so, as the boat is targeted to a thrifty audience.
 The low cost is obtained partly by offering what is usually standard equipment as optional.
 A pivoting rudder is optional, but should have been standard; there is danger of clipping it off as it extends below the board-up keel draft."